prafullkotecha/elia-secchi-gemini-cli-git/README.md

     No ──→ Skip
 ```

-**Example**: `github-stats-weekly` demand runs weekly, analyzing repository activity and creating a PR with insights.
+**Example**: `gemini-cli-tips-daily` demand runs daily, analyzing the Gemini CLI repository and creating a PR with an educational tip.

 ### On-Demand via Issues